 - On a floured work surface, roll dough out into a 12×8 inch rectangle.
 You can roll out the dough on a lightly floured piece of parchment paper or lightly floured silicone baking mat instead because you will transfer the shaped dough to a lined baking sheet next.

 - Using a sharp knife, cut off two corners of the dough (on one 8-inch side) and then two small triangles 3 inches apart from each other on the other end (the other 8-inch side).
 See visual below.

 - Spread 1/2 of the filling (raspberry or cream cheese) down the length of the center of the strip, which should be about 3 inches wide.
 Using a sharp knife, pastry wheel, or pizza cutter, cut 10 slanting strips (3/4 – 1 inch wide each) along both sides.
-Fold strips over dough, alternating each side to resemble a twist or a braid.
+Fold strips over filling, alternating each side to resemble a twist or a braid.
 Fold the bottom end up to seal the filling inside.
 Repeat with the second half of the dough and the rest of the filling.
 The braids may seem very narrow, but they puff up and out as they bake.

 - Egg Wash: Whisk the egg wash ingredients together.
 Brush all over the dough.

 - I strongly recommend refrigerating the shaped braids before baking for at least 15 minutes and up to 1 hour before baking.
 The braids tend to leak more butter and/or lose more shape if they haven’t chilled.